kamaeff/home-server/README.md

 - Check if you need to add some environment variables in `.env` and `.env.example`
 - Check if additional steps need to be added to `setup.sh`.
 - Check if .gitignore needs to be updated

+## backups
+Separate services may back up using rclone.
+You always can just tar the while `~/home-server` and untar it on a new machine.